 Every maker needs a reliable utility blade, and my favorite, my Old Faithful, is the Olfa 5003 ratchet-lock heavy-duty utility knife.
-It’s the most versatile option in a standard class of tool that includes these cheapo box cutters and these more industrial utility knives.
+It’s the most versatile option in a standard class of tools that includes these cheapo box cutters and these more industrial utility knives.
 Its biggest upside is the shaped metal blade holder at the tip, which keeps the blade from wobbling back and forth.
 When the ratchet mechanism is clamped in place, there is no play in the blade whatsoever.

 This Olfa knife takes standard box cutter blades, which you can snap off to refresh when the tip gets dull.
 To safely dispose of used blades, wrap them up in masking tape first, so they’re no longer sharp.